COVID-19 Preparedness at ICC

 At the International Culinary Center (ICC), the health and wellness of our students, faculty, and staff are of the utmost importance to us.
 While there have been no cases of COVID-19 reported in the ICC community, based on the developing COVID-19 crisis—and guidance from New York State and the Centers for Disease Control (CDC)—ICC has made the proactive decision to close our campus beginning March 16.
 We will continue to assess the situation weekly and communicate updates as they become available.

 We understand that this decision will have a major impact on the lives of our students and we will do everything within our power to deliver the quality education that our students have come to expect.
 We will advise students, faculty and staff of any updates and changes via email, ICC hotline, website and social channels.

-All career programs, amateur classes, recreational courses, private tours, and events are cancelled during this time.
-You will be contacted by an ICC Team Member with additional information.
-If you have any questions, please reach out to Leland Clark, Vice President of Student Affairs at email@example.com.
+All career programs, amateur classes, recreational courses, private tours, and events are cancelled through the end of April.
+If you have any questions, please reach out to Leland Clark, Vice President of Student Affairs at firstname.lastname@example.org.